Fazal Hadi Shinwari: Early years

-In 2006, President Karzai renominated Shinwari to the position of Chief Justice, despite constitutional concerns regarding his degree in Islamic law.
+In 2006, President Karzai re-nominated Shinwari to the position of Chief Justice, despite constitutional concerns regarding his degree only in Islamic law.

 However, the parliament rejected the nomination.
 Shinwari served as Chief Justice until a new candidate, Abdul Salam Azimi, was approved by parliament.

 By Western standards, he was widely considered to be a very conservative Islamist, and in his short term as chief justice some of the court's rulings included: